elliotlarson/dev-notes/ruby-rails-auth-notes.md

 end
 ```

-You also need to configure Devise to be onmiauthable in your user model:
+You also need to configure Devise to be onmiauthable in your user model.

 ```ruby
 devise(